Sir Ahmadu Bello International Airport

 The airport started full operations in 2014, and since then Muslim pilgrims from Kebbi state were flown from SABIA to Jedda International Airport in Saudi Arabia.
 The airport also has scheduled and unscheduled domestic flights.
-The scheduled flights to Abuja were via Airpeace prior to Azman Air, which is currently the major airline operating from SABIA.
+The scheduled flights to Abuja were via Airpeace before Azman Air, which is currently the major airline operating from SABIA.

+The Airport also has a Jet-A1 fuelling Station.